mkaymak/mkaymak/README.md

 - 👋 Hi, I’m @mkaymak
+- Follow me on GitHub instead of Instagram 😎
 - 👀 I’m interested in Java Web Technologies
 - 📫 How to reach me
   - https://www.linkedin.com/in/merve-nam%C4%B1duru-979997123/